jtleek/datasharing/README.md

 that takes the raw data as input and produces the tidy data you are sharing as output.
 You can try running your script a couple of times and see if the code produces the same output.

-In many cases, the person who collected the data has incentive to make it tidy for a statistician to speed the process of collaboration.
+In many cases, the person who collected the data has incentive to make it tidy for a statistician to speedr the process of collaboration.
 They may not know how to code in a scripting language.
 In that case, what you should provide the statistician is something called [pseudocode](http://en.wikipedia.org/wiki/Pseudocode).
 It should look something like: